-The Center hypothesizes that the supply of nursing home beds per 1,000 elderly population older than the age of 65 has declined substantially in rural areas compared with urban areas.
-In addition, the Center hypothesizes that a higher proportion of counties in the rural areas have no nursing homes or hospitals with swing beds compared with urban areas.
+The Center hypothesized that the supply of nursing home beds per 1,000 elderly population older than the age of 65 has declined substantially in rural areas compared with urban areas.
+In addition, the Center hypothesized that a higher proportion of counties in the rural areas have no nursing homes or hospitals with swing beds compared with urban areas.

-Project goals: In this project, the Center documents nursing home availability at the county level and identifies counties with no nursing homes.
-It evaluates the supply of nursing home beds per 1,000 elderly population older than the age of 65.
-In addition, the Center identifies county-level nursing home availability for counties with and without hospitals with swing beds.
-Finally, the Center examines the resident and nursing home characteristics in rural and urban areas, including occupancy levels and payer mix using descriptive and multivariate framework.
+Project goals: In this project, the Center documented nursing home availability at the county level and identifies counties with no nursing homes.
+It evaluated the supply of nursing home beds per 1,000 elderly population older than the age of 65.
+In addition, the Center identified county-level nursing home availability for counties with and without hospitals with swing beds.
+Finally, the Center examined the resident and nursing home characteristics in rural and urban areas, including occupancy levels and payer mix using descriptive and multivariate framework.

 Closure of nursing homes and hospitals with swing beds in recent years has changed the availability of post-acute and long-term care services in rural areas.
 This study examines the availability of post-acute and long-term care services as well as characteristics of residents and nursing homes in noncore, micropolitan, and metropolitan counties.